IBM/nz-lab/docs/nz-01-NPS-CLI.md

 !!! note "The remainder of the lab will use the command line as the `nz` user."

-## Lab Setup
+## 4 Lab Setup

 This lab uses an initial setup script to make sure the correct users and databases exist for the remainder of the lab.
 Follow the instructions below to run the setup script.

 1. Login to NPS Command Line using one of these two methods.

     1. Login to the VM directly and use the terminal application available inside the VM.
     2. Connect to your Netezza Performance Server image using a terminal application (Windows PowerShell, PuTTY, Mac OSX Terminal)

-2. If you are continuing from the previous lab and are already connected to nzsql, quit the nzsql console with the `\q` command.
+2. If you are continuing from the previous lab and are already connected to `nzsql`, quit the nzsql console with the `\q` command.

 3. Prepare for this lab by running the setup script.
 To do this use the following commands:

-!!! abstract "Input"
+	=== "Input"
-    ```bash
+	    ```
 	    cd ~/labs/cli/setupLab
 	    time ./setupLab.sh
 	    ```

-Output similar to the following will be produced.

-!!! abstract "Output"
+	=== "Output"
-    ```bash
+	    ```
 	    ERROR:  DROP DATABASE: object LABDB does not exist.
 	    CREATE DATABASE
 	    ERROR:  DROP USER: object LABADMIN does not exist.
 	    CREATE USER
 	    ALTER USER
 	    ALTER DATABASE
 	    CREATE TABLE
 	    CREATE TABLE
 	    CREATE TABLE
 	    CREATE TABLE
 	    CREATE TABLE
 	    CREATE TABLE
 	    CREATE TABLE
 	    CREATE TABLE
 	    Load session of table 'NATION' completed successfully
 	    Load session of table 'REGION' completed successfully
 	    Load session of table 'CUSTOMER' completed successfully
 	    Load session of table 'SUPPLIER' completed successfully
 	    Load session of table 'PART' completed successfully
 	    Load session of table 'PARTSUPP' completed successfully
 	    Load session of table 'ORDERS' completed successfully
 	    Load session of table 'LINEITEM' completed successfully

 	    real	1m46.490s
 	    user	0m0.082s
 	    sys	0m0.784s
 	    ```

 	The error message at the beginning is expected since the database `LABDB` and user `LABADMIN` hasn't been created yet.
 However, the `DROP` statements are in the setup script in the event the user `LABADMIN` and database `LABDB` exist to start this lab new.

-!!! error "Dan - Check this text"
+	!!! note
-    Note: you downloaded and installed the scripts in the lab: "01-Setup-NPS-Virtual-Machine-Setup-Lab-Guide-Win10-OSX-Final”
+    	You downloaded and installed the scripts in the virtual machine setup lab guide.

 This lab is now setup and ready to use for the remainder of the sections.

-## Connecting to the System Database
+## 5 Connecting to the System Database

 The following section details how to connect to the system database which contains all the system views that describes the database objects.

-### Connect to the Netezza System Database Using nzsql
+### 5.1 Connect to the Netezza System Database Using nzsql

 Since we have not created any user and databases yet, we will connect to the default database as the default user, with the following credentials:

 * Database: `system`
 * Username: `admin`